Precarity: Precariat

-Precarious Lives
+Precarious lives

 For Butler, while all lives are equally defined by precariousness, some lives are more precarious.
 In Frames of War, this is illustrated in the political cultures of post-9/11 America: some lives are not grievable because they are not first recognised as living.
 Social norms and institutions maximise the precariousness of some and minimise that of others.

-Precarity is rooted in social dynamics related to gender, social class and inequality.
+Precarity is rooted in social dynamics related to gender, social class, and inequality.

-Precarity in Old Age
+Precarity in old age

 Later life is a time of heightened precarity.
-There are certain factors of later life that are unpredictable.
-This is contingent on health, resources and life itself: if a person is still alive and healthy, can manage financially, can live independently, have support from children, and so on, their precarity can be greatly lessened.
+Certain factors of later life are unpredictable.
+This is contingent on health, resources, and life itself: if a person is still alive and healthy, can manage financially, can live independently, has support from children, and so on, their precarity can be greatly reduced.
 But that is not the reality for many old folks.
-Life transitions are a source of precarity, even the positive ones because it places the notion of self and social roles in flux.
-When there is an alteration to a person's support network it places them in a position of social precarity.
-The timing and duration of the shift determines the experience or consequences of the stage of precarity.
+Life transitions are a source of precarity, even the positive ones, because they place the notion of self and social roles in flux.
+When a person's support network is altered, it places them in a position of social precarity.
+The timing and duration of the shift determine the experience or consequences of the stage of precarity.
 Culturally, some transitions may be socially contested or negatively sanctioned (such as same-sex marriage) and therefore create precarity through marginalization, support networks are limited, or they are denied legal protections.
 This has a heightened impact on older folks because their identity is primarily being old, which causes some people to take a limited view about their ability to experience other social situations, and denies the intersectionality of their lived reality.

 Demography interacts with gender to create different worlds of precast for ageing women and men.
-There are different standards enforced by the gender binary and are weaponized against old folks to measure their ageing process.
-Because of this precarity is impacted by gender and age at the same time.
-For example, there are cultural differences that dictate the evaluation of ageing bodies, including the 'double standard' of ageing in which the physical signs of ageing often accentuate a man's social capital but for women take it away.
+There are different standards enforced by the gender binary that are weaponized against old folks to measure their ageing process.
+Because of this, precarity is shaped by gender and age simultaneously.
+For example, cultural differences dictate how ageing bodies are evaluated, including a 'double standard' in which the physical signs of ageing often accentuate a man's social capital but diminish it in women.
 This creates precarity for women because it results in harsher self and social judgements, and undermines their well-being.
 Although the double standard disadvantages women, ageing can also bring a loss of 'male attractiveness,' because of the cultural premium on youthfulness.
-Physical frailty may be harder for men, because they place a premium on strength and independence.
+Physical frailty may be harder for men because they place a premium on strength and independence.